Pet Loss and Anticipatory Grief:

 Emotional Roller Coaster

-A few years ago, I was caring for two cats who had terminal illnesses at the same time.
+A few years ago, I was caring for two cats who had terminal conditions at the same time.
 Andy was dying from the multiple organ failure of old age and Eddie was losing his life to colon cancer.

 Between veterinary appointments, treatments, giving them medicine and cleaning because they both had lost control of some body functions, I was on a roller coaster of emotions.
 Over the next three months many feelings would surface: sadness, helplessness, dread, and anger that I had not one, but two, of my beloved cats dying at once.